nstack/stackhut/docs/getting_started/tutorial_create.rst

     [mands@laptop demo-python]$ stackhut deploy

 This packages and builds your service, and then deploys it to StackHut along with metadata such that it may be searched, viewed, and importantly, used, on the platform.
-As soon as this completes, your API is live on `https://api.stackhut.com/run` and can be browsed from our `repository of existing APIs <https://www.stackhut.com/#/services>`_.
+As soon as this completes, your API is live on `https://api.stackhut.com/run` and can be browsed from the `repository of existing APIs <https://www.stackhut.com/#/services>`_.

 Use
 ---